styblope/iib-icp-demo/README.md

 **Implementation**

-The logging collection, aggregation and storage are out-of-box
+The container log collection, aggregation and storage are provided by ICP out-of-box through ELK stack.

+Redirect IIB logs from `/var/log/syslog` to STDOUT, which is by default collected by Docker log.
+See [Docker documentation](https://docs.docker.com/config/containers/logging/)

-Optional TODO: Custom application log collector implementation using sidecar container
+Alternative: Custom application log collector implementation using sidecar container

 ## Kubernetes cluster and IIB Monitoring